skeddles/Live-Web-Image-Display/README.md

 2. run command `npm install` on the directory
 3. run command `npm run start`
 4. it should output a url. open that url whereever desired.
+5. update the image file on your harddrive, it will now update on the webpage

 ### Configure